-Bringing people onto a sub-committee does not make them charity trustees and it is important that any sub-committee has a core of charity trustees too.
+Bringing someone onto a sub-committee does not usually make them a charity trustee and it is important that any sub-committee has a core of charity trustees too.
 This provides the sub-committee with outside perspectives and experience, as well as a good understanding of the charity's operations.

 Ultimately, the decision-making about investments is the collective responsibility of all the charity trustees, beyond any smaller group on a Finance or Investment Committee.
-It is important that you all have a basic understanding of the finances of the charity and can quickly identify if there are any problems.
+It is important that all trustees have a basic understanding of the finances of the charity and can quickly identify if there are any problems.
 Regular reporting from any sub-committee to the full board of charity trustees is essential for collective decision-making and proper oversight of the charity's finances.